 - In about two hours, we helped a small staff of four people produce 29 filters in total.
 The average is 36 a day.

 - The average family household in the DR is 5 members.
 Multiply that by 29 filters means we helped 145 people get access to clean drinking water in just one day’s work!

-- Our Fathom impact group was the first to distribute filters to people in need.
-We brought 8 filters to 4 families in Higuerito.
+- We distributed filters to people in need – 8 filters to 4 families in Higuerito.
 It was a cool opportunity to meet the people we were directly impacting, with the filters we had just helped to produce.

-The impact we had on the community of Higuerito was just a drop in the bucket for the Global Water Crisis, but as more Fathom travellers come through, our efforts can be multiplied and more families will be able to live healthier lives – where parents can work and kids can go to school without worrying about getting sick.
+The impact we had on the community of Higuerito was just a drop in the bucket for the Global Water Crisis, but as more volunteers come through, our efforts can be multiplied and more families can live healthier lives – where parents can work and kids can go to school without worrying about getting sick.

 How you can help:

 If you want to get involved and help eradicate the Global Water Crisis you can: